Last Update: April 2018

 7. Request your supply chain to start a fishery improvement project (FIP).
 For advice on starting a FIP see SFP's Seafood Industry Guide to FIPs.

-The Global Fresh and Frozen Yellowfin and Bigeye Tuna Supply Chain Roundtable is dedicated to the improvement of fisheries that supply line-caught tuna to the fresh and frozen markets and will adopt a number of different approaches to promoting effective regulatory policies and best practices.
-The roundtable is still recruiting participants and the prioritization of objectives will be agreed at the next roundtable meeting.
+The Global Fresh and Frozen Yellowfin and Bigeye Tuna Supply Chain Roundtable is dedicated to the improvement of fisheries that supply line-caught YFT and BET to the fresh and frozen markets and will adopt a number of different approaches to promoting effective regulatory policies and best practices.